How much does house cleaning cost?Get a free quote now

 The number of bathrooms

-How many m2 your home is
+How many m2 is your home

 How detailed the clean is (expect to pay more if you need a deep clean)

-Any extras (like oven, cabinets, windows, carpets)
+Any extras (like an oven, cabinets, windows, carpets)

 Whether you’ll provide the equipment and supplies